content-services/content-sources-backend/mk/README.md

   at the `PROJECT_DIR` variable the path to the repository in the file system.
 - `mk/variables.mk`: It defines the default values for variables.
-  The intention is this file is kept with no changes into the repository, and any change into the values should be overrided by the `mk/private.mk` file or the environment variables.

 @Help infrastructure